EdgeVerve/oe-info/README.md

 `<oe-info>` is used to display formatted values of numeric, string and date type.

+## Date
+Import moment.js in document level to support 'format' options for type date.

 ### Styling

 `<oe-info>` provides the following custom properties and mixins for styling: